WildGums/Blorc.PatternFly/README.md

             </MainContent>
         </Page>

 6) Start using PatternFly components.
-For instance`Shared\NavMenu.razor`.
+For instance in the `Shared\NavMenu.razor`.

         @using Blorc.PatternFly.Components.Navigation
         @using Blorc.PatternFly.Components.Icon